 We commit to funding all students making satisfactory progress toward the completion of their degree for five years.
 This funding is typically a combination of fellowship money (with no work-related requirements attached) and TA or RA money (with designated work responsibilities).
 We work diligently to secure fellowship funding for students whenever possible.
-These include, but are not limited to, the following fellowships from the Graduate College: Presidential Fellowships, Dean's Fellowships for Minority Students, Ballard-Seashore Dissertation Year Fellowships, and Summer Dissertation Grants.
-We also offer within-department fellowships from Strategic Initiative Funds (SIF).
-These fellowships are typically used in place of a 10-hour (25%) TA/RA assignment in the first two years and/or final year in the program, as a way to secure students' dedicated time to focus on research.
+These include, but are not limited to, the following fellowships from the Graduate College: Recruitment Fellowships, Post-Comprehensive Research Awards, Ballard-Seashore Dissertation Fellowships, and Summer Research Awards.
 Additional external funding is sometimes available in the form of grants on specific faculty research projects.

 The remainder of our nine-month academic-year funding is generally in the form of teaching assistantships, in either 10-hour (25%) or 20-hour (50%) assignments to specific classes.
 We will work one-on-one with the student to develop a plan of teaching that will allow for successful development and demonstration of teaching capabilities prior to entering the job market.
 This typically will include a progression from leading discussion sections in Introduction to Management (6J:048), to serving as a TA in courses such as Individuals, Teams and Organizations (6J:130), Human Resource Management (6J:131), or Negotiations (6J:156).
 Occasionally opportunities may be available to TA for an MBA-level class in either the Full-time MBA or MBA-PM programs.
 The student is then generally ready to step into teaching a standalone course in the class or related classes to those that he or she was a TA for in the past.
 We recommend that students teach two distinct standalone classes during their time in the Ph.D. program in order to be best prepared for their first academic appointment.